 Due to the darker color produced during spray tanning, many people can’t easily recognize whether they’ve already exposed themselves too much under the sun.
 It is possible that the initial redness wouldn’t be noticeable until it’s too late.

 You can’t use your skin color as a judge for how much sun you’ve received.
 Instead, plan ahead and use the UV Index Forecast to determine how strong the sun will be in your area.

 3. Spray tan and a suntan can lead to an uneven tan

-The color from spray tans are not permanent and would fade as days go by.
+The color from spray tans is not permanent and would fade over about a week.
 There may be some areas that won’t easily fade as others.
 Even if you develop a suntan underneath, it is still possible to have an uneven tan in some areas of your body.

 Additionally, uneven tans are also caused by dry areas of the skin.
 Take a look at the ingredients of the spray tan and make sure that they don’t contain alcohol or are not drying.